ts5h/Cerevo_MKZ4/README.md

 # ESP32 MKZ4
 Customized MKZ4 Firmware for ESP32 (**NOT** for ESP8266).
-Forked from `cereve/MKZ4` and customized.
+Based on `cerevo/MKZ4`.
 https://github.com/cerevo/MKZ4

-*My machine works with these codes for now, but I don't expect them to work universally for all products, so I recommend customizing them.
+*My machine works with these codes for now, but I don't expect them to work universally for all DIY products, so I recommend customizing them.

 ![from_right_4_3](https://user-images.githubusercontent.com/1344010/174502927-d834a1dd-8fe4-42dc-a4cf-07398d9259a7.png)

+## Schematic
+WIP

 ## ESP32-Arduino / Installing using Arduino IDE